 Why Localized Embedded Systems Are Sometimes Replacing PLCs

 In general, an embedded system is defined as a dedicated set of hardware and software working together to provide application-specific functionality.
-From an electronic ’s point of view, it consists of a microcontroller (MCU), memory chips, power management circuits, communication modules and input/output functionality.
+From an electronic designer’s point of view it consists of a microcontroller (MCU), memory chips, power management circuits, communication modules and input/output functionality.

-This might sound similar to a programmable logic controller PLC, but there are distinct differences between them.
+This might sound similar to a PLC, but there are distinct differences between them.

 Configuration: PLCs are known to be modular and easily replaceable if a specific module fails.
 On the other hand, embedded systems are mostly designed as a single board.
 This reduces their cost.